 Boondocking Regulations

 Dry camping is popular in Hawaii, but genuine boondocking is a little different since most places charge a fee or require a permit for overnight stays.
-You can camp for free in select locations, like Ho’omaluhia Botanical Garden, which is a great idea if you’re visiting Oahu.
-Just be sure your RV is capable of handling the terrain and you get a permit a week in advance.
-You can also try visiting Hale o Lono Beach on Molokai if you’re looking for a free place to stay in your RV.
+You can camp for free in select locations, like Ho’omaluhia Botanical Garden, although this site does not allow RVs.
+You can also try visiting Hale o Lono Beach on Molokai if you’re looking for a place to stay in your RV.

 RV Insurance Requirements

 You’ll need RV insurance to live in your rig full time in Hawaii.
-You must have at least $20,000/40,000 in bodily injury protection and $10,000 in property damage.
+For a long time, insurance requirements were $20,000/40,000 in bodily injury protection and $10,000 in property damage.
+However, minimum required limits may be higher for some after January 2026.
 When you rent an RV, rental companies usually want you to have full coverage, which means you need collision and comprehensive insurance.

 Rules for Camping on Public Land